kuri65536/mkdocs-theme-topdf/README.md

 1.3.1
 :   - fix the errors with over 4 depth in TOC.
 R5-2-3
+:   - parse returns and add break in pre/code tags.
+R4-21-1

 1.3.0
 :   - import SVG to docx.